bytecodealliance/wasmtime-rb/README.md

 require "wasmtime"

 # Create an engine.
 Generally, you only need a single engine and can
-# re-use it a throughout your program
+# re-use it a throughout your program.
 engine = Wasmtime::Engine.new

 # Compile a Wasm module from either Wasm or WAT.
 The compiled module is
 # specific to the Engine's configuration.
-mod = Wasmtime::Module.new(engine, <<~WAT)
+mod = Wasmtime::Module.new(engine, <<~WAT
   (module
     (func $hello (import "" "hello"))
     (func (export "run") (call $hello))